-Due to COVID-19, many people are now more concerned than ever about how to stay healthy in theme parks.
+People are more concerned than pre-pandemic about how to stay healthy in theme parks.
 But the bottom line is that we should always be practicing good health and wellness in the parks.
 Sickness is the souvenir nobody wants to bring home from their vacation!
 Theme parks have many visitors from all around the world, which can mean exposure to germs.
 That means taking steps to protect our own families and protecting others, as well, by not visiting when we don’t feel well.
 Here are a few tips that you can put into use when traveling and visiting theme parks.

 Follow these tips to stay safe in theme parks during the pandemic and for your general health now and in the future.